TheGuildofSnails/SpacerTimes-Website/src/pages/scripts/sanityerased2-thehorrorwithin.md

 # Sanity Erased 2: The Horror Within.
 ##### written by Stephen Newhand

+* Unknown Male Voice: Aloof and authoritative.
+An underlying sinisterness.
+A little bit Giovanni from the old Pokemon anime.
+* Melvin: Suspicious, Cowardly.
+Stubborn.
+* Attendant: Standard crony.
+* Morgan: You already know 🙂
+* Commander Everett: Gruff, but fair.
+Typical military commander.
+* Morgan’s Dad: Tired, desperate.
+New dad.
+* Morgan’s Mom: Also tired and desperate.
+Slightly soothing.
+* Morgan’s Grandfather: Calm, wizened, relaxed.
+Just enough grit to show his age.
+* Benjamin: Rugged, but calm.
+A Marcus Fenix/Master Chief type.
+* Marcus: Also rugged, but a bit more rough around the edges.
+A bit more jovial.
+* Jane: No bullshit.
+Straight shooter.
+* Mr Crow: Typical Diplomat.
+* Brian: Suspicious,  conniving.
+Feels like he’s superior to everyone else.
+A bit Doc Octopus,

 #### SFX: DOOR CREAKS OPEN, SOUND OF SOMEONE SITTING IN CHAIR

 ## UNKNOWN MALE VOICE